-Possession of medical marihuana or being under the influence of marihuana on- or off-duty is prohibited.
+Possession, use, or being under the influence of medical cannabis on-duty is prohibited and may lead to disciplinary action.

 Members shall report for work in an appropriate mental and physical condition.
 Members are prohibited from purchasing, manufacturing, distributing, dispensing, possessing or using controlled substances or alcohol on department premises or on department time (41 USC § 8103).
 The lawful possession or use of prescribed medications or over-the-counter remedies is excluded from this prohibition.